Keyboard shortcuts

 ENV CARGO_TARGET_AARCH64_UNKNOWN_LINUX_GNU_LINKER=/usr/bin/aarch64-linux-gnu-gcc

-# set pkg-config libdir to allow it to link aarch libraries
+# set pkg-config libdir to allow it to find arm64 libraries

 ENV PKG_CONFIG_LIBDIR=/usr/lib/aarch64-linux-gnu/pkgconfig